Movies-By-the-Sea/mbts-backend/endpoints.md

     }

 ### Update a review
+**ACCESS LEVEL : 3**
 Make updates to any specific field of the review.
-For images, only the uploaded url linked is passed as that is taken care of in the admin panel. **ACCESS LEVEL : 3**
+For images, only the uploaded url linked is passed as that is taken care of in the admin panel.
 ```
 PUT /reviews/update
     ?table={review-table-specified}&id={review-id-specified}
-    &auth_id={auth-id-token}&uid={access-token-uid}
+    &uid={access-token-uid}
 ```
 JSON Response: